eoppe1022/elite/README.md

 # elite
-A Package for Scraping Hockey Data from Elite Prospects
+A package for scraping hockey data from EliteProspects in a [fairly] tidy manner.

 ## Installation
 You can install `elite` from github with: